Last updated 7 April 2025

 The figure presents concentration in parts per million (ppm) of varbon dioxide (CO2) in air at the Zeppelin Observatory in Ny-Ålesund.
 The Norwegian Institute for Air Research (NILU) started CO2 measurements at Zeppelin in 2012, so the time series from the Stockholm University from 1988 to 2012 is also presented here.

 The figure presents concentration in parts per billion (ppb) of nitrous oxide (N2O), laughing gas, in air at the Zeppelin Observatory in Ny-Ålesund.
-Nitrous oxide is an important greenhouse gas, and is also the major source of the ozone-depleting nitric oxide (NO) and nitrogen dioxide (NO2) in the stratosphere, thus the component is also influencing the stratospheric ozone layer.
+Nitrous oxide is an important greenhouse gas, and is also the major source of the ozone-depleting nitric oxide (NO) and nitrogen dioxide (NO2) in the stratosphere, thus the component also influences the stratospheric ozone layer.
 Considered over a 100-year period, nitrous oxide is calculated to have between 265 and 310 times more impact per unit mass (global-warming potential) than carbon dioxide.

 Details on these data